nkgupta1989/nkgupta1989.github.io/_posts/2016-05-20-Best-Project-Practices.md

 title: Best project practices
 ---

+Listing down some good practises that we have used in our project.

+ - TEST CASES
+ - Automated Deployment
+ - Monitoring tool
+ - Production server setup script
+ - Peer code review

 __1. TEST CASES :__

 Test cases are an integral part of coding, no developer can run from them.